youngscienistskenya/projects-uploader/README.md

 # projects-uploader
-A Django REST back-end with an angular2 front-end web application for YSK student applications
+A web application for YSK student applications